mateuszjurewicz/notes_public/notes/English Vocabulary.md

 a highly intelligent, bookish person but often socially inept.
 It's `poin` not point.
 From a 60s animated show Felix the Cat.
 - `poultry`
 domesticated fowl, such as chickens, turkeys, ducks or gees,raised for meat and eggs.
 Fowl refers to these species of bird.
+- `procurer`
+a person who obtains something (a good or an effect).
+Another meaning is specifically about acquiring a prostitute or a sexual partner for sb else.
 - `protégé`
 a student and _mentee_, someone under protection and tutelage of sb established.
 - `pugnacious`
 eager or quick to argue, quarrel or fight.
 Connect with `pugilist` (a boxer).
+- `purveyor`
+someone who sells or deals in particular goods.
 - `quilted`
 in polish "pikowana", e.g. of leather or a jacket.
 Refers to joining layers of fabric, usually by stitching, forming all kinds but usually a criss-cross pattern.
 - `rakish` and `rakishly good-looking` (pronounced "rejkisz")